ROLE

 Created a visual system using industry-appropriate photography, custom icons, and data visualizations, with a color palette and typography that balance technical credibility and modern web standards.

-Problem #1 Organizing Dense Information Without Overwhelming Users
+Problem #1 Organizing Complex Information

 COMPETITOR RESEARCH INSIGHT